top of page

 1985 Rickenbacker 330 Jet-glo, as made famous by Johnny Marr

 What difference does it make?
-The forensic experts will point to the 1983 model for the perfect match - narrower headstock, different tuners.
-But play it and you'll be jumping in front of flying bullets for this one.
+The forensic experts will point to the 1982 model for the perfect match - narrower headstock, different tuners.
+But play this younger brother once and you'll still be jumping in front of flying bullets for it.

 Whether it was the prominence Johnny Marr brought to it, a revitalised affection for all things 60s after a decade of denial, or a new generation brought up on the jagged electricity coming out of Paul Weller's Rickenbacker in The Jam, you'd be hard-pressed in the 80s to find a lyrically-poetic, guitar-based band without a Rickenbacker 330 somewhere in the mix.
-And that's as true today as it was then.
+In the 90s it even made it onto the cover of Oasis' debut single Supersonic, as one of the seemingly numberless guitars that Johnny Marr generously lent to fellow Mancunian Noel Gallagher in the early days of Oasis.
+And it's still as popular today.
 The 330 is the guitar of choice for current bands like Blossoms - both Tom Ogden and Josh Dewhurst often to be seen toting a 330.
-Like a good friend over the years, these just get better with age!
+To be fair, they're diehard fans of The Smiths.
+So much so that they they even took to the stage with their own Smiths tribute in 2021 and again at Glastonbury in 2023, fronted by none other than 80s icon Rick Astley.
+Charming men, each and every one of them - and clearly with impeccable taste to match ;-).

 See & Hear It In Action